 Include on line 2 only those amounts you, or others on your behalf, contributed to your HSA.
-Also, include direct deposits of economic stimulus payments and those contributions made from January 1, 2009, through April 15, 2009, that were for 2008.
-Do not include employer contributions (see line 9) or amounts rolled over from another HSA or Archer MSA, or a gualified HSA distribution.
+Also, include those contributions made from January 1, 2010, through April 15, 2010, that were for 2009.
+Do not include employer contributions (see line 9) or amounts rolled over from another HSA or Archer MSA, or a qualified HSA distribution.
 See Rollovers on page 2.
 Also, do not include any qualified HSA funding distributions (see line 10).
 Contributions to an employee's account through a cafeteria plan are treated as employer contributions and are not included on line 2.